robinfire110/NoGS/README.md

  Since the extension uses data obtained from your IP address, you can choose how percise you want the blocking to be.
 This is useful because depending on your internet setup (home network, laptop, school or work network etc.), you may want to adjust the parameters to get better results.

 ### IP Address
  The extension must have a default IP address that will be used to compare against.
-This could either be your IP address or the IP address when you are connected to the VPN.
-I would personally recommend inputting your "home" IP address, or what the standard would be without being connected to a VPN, but feel free to input whatever you'd like if you have a certain use case in mind.
+The should be your "home" IP address, or whatever the standard would be without being connected to a VPN, but feel free to input whatever you'd like if you have a certain use case in mind.
 Remember, the extension simply checks for differences between your connected and default IPs.

  By default, it will use the IP address you are connected to when you first open the extension.
 You can press the "Use Current IP" button to insert the current IP address.
 Alternatively, you can input an IP address manually.